COVID sends two schools to remote learning

 “More than 90% of the positives are traced to the community or homes,” LSSD Director Scott Benson said Friday.

-Benson said he expects to announce next week how the LSSD will handle the growing number of cases.
+Benson said he expects to announce this week how the LSSD will handle the growing number of cases.

 In a letter to LSSD stakeholders sent Friday, he wrote: “With our current pace of increasing school and community spread, we are facing challenges in continuing to navigate school as we are currently.
 If this trend continues, we are anticipating having to make a decision in the near future that will impact school in the traditional model.”